vectordotdev/log-event-json-schema/README.md

 <details><summary><strong>6.
 Platform Error</strong></summary><p>

-A normalized event that represents fan error on the platform the application resides.
-This is external to your application.
-For example, [all of the Heroku errors](https://devcenter.heroku.com/articles/error-codes).
+An event that represents an error application platforms, such as Heroku or ElasticBeanstalk:

 ```javascript
 {